-Use the longest and shortest times t you recorded to make a random error estimate on your values of g.
+Use the longest and shortest times t you recorded to calculate a lower and upper value of g for each ball, and hence quote your g values as average $\pm$ uncertainty.

-3. Is your free-fall acceleration in agreement with the standard value 9.80 m/s2 \pm 0.01 m/s2 (do the error ranges overlap?)

-2. Is your free-fall acceleration for different inertial masses in agreement? (do their error ranges overlap?)

-3. Based on your everyday experience of falling objects, how might you expect air resistance to affect results in this experiment compared to true free fall.
+- 4. Is your free-fall acceleration value consistent with the standard value $9.80 \text{ m/s}^2 \pm 0.01 \text{ m/s}^2$ ; in other words, does the uncertainty range on one overlap with that of the other? - 5.
+Are your free-fall acceleration values for different inertial masses consistent with one another; in other words, do their uncertainty ranges overlap? - 6.
+Based on your everyday experience of falling objects, how might you expect air resistance to affect results used in question 2, question 4 and question 5 compared to true free fall?